dark-tree/vlt3d/README.md

  - Avoid using destructors, move constructors, and copy constructors; prefer explicit methods like `.close()`, especially when resources are managed.
  - Provide parameter-less constructors when applicable for compatibility with standard collections.

 And above all, prefer readability over dogmas.
+When using CLion refer to the `clion-config.xml` style file.